td329/NA-hapmatch-2018/README.md

 ### Forthcoming

-This repo will be deprecated after a forthcoming (2018) publication by Tariq Desai and Aylwyn Scally
+This repo will be permanent, but deprecated after a forthcoming (2018) publication by Tariq Desai and Aylwyn Scally